learningequality/ka-lite/sphinx-docs/installguide/install_rasp_pi.rst

 During installation you will be asked to optimize your installation for performance on the Raspberry Pi

-Say **YES!** Make sure you have a stable Internet connection during the process, as you will be downloading a number of 3rd party open source libraries.
+Say **YES!** Make sure you have a stable internet connection during the process, as you will be downloading a number of 3rd party open source libraries.

 Raspberry Pi Wi-Fi
 ------------------------------